 Kalzip systems are ideal for Rathfriland Fire Station

-Kalzip’s ingenious FC rainscreen and aluminium standing seam systems were specified by HLM Architects for Northern Ireland Fire & Rescue Service’s recently rebuilt and very eye-catching Rathfriland Fire Station in Co Down.
+Kalzip’s ingenious FC rainscreen and aluminium standing seam systems were specified by HLM Architects for Northern Ireland Fire & Rescue Service’s recently rebuilt Rathfriland Fire Station.
 Peter O’Hare Ltd was the main contractor for the imaginatively designed building and both Kalzip systems were installed by approved Teamkal contractor, LA Ltd.

 The original station was substantially damaged by fire and in response to the client’s visionary brief, HLM Architects conceived an impressive new design which allowed for the refurbishment, modernisation and expansion of the fire station.
 The building now has a larger bay area for the 2 fire appliances, improved facilities for the firefighters to work, rest and train and increased space for storing a wider range of the most modern specialist fire and rescue equipment.